-The Platte Avenue over Sand Creek Bridge project focuses on bridge replacement, accommodating the Sand Creek Trail along the east side of the creek under the bridge and signalizing the intersection at Space Center Drive.
+The focus of the Platte Avenue over Sand Creek Bridge project was on bridge replacement, accommodating the Sand Creek Trail along the east side of the creek under the bridge and signalizing the intersection at Space Center Drive.

-The main priority of the project is safety improvements.
-Additional priorities include lessening the environmental impact and designing for additional lanes on the bridge for the flexibility of accommodating future growth.
-The project will also accommodate the future Sand Creek Regional Trail under the Platte Avenue bridge and the addition of sidewalks along the north and south sides of Platte Avenue over the creek.
+Safety improvements were the main priority of the project.
+Additional priorities included lessening the environmental impact and designing for additional lanes on the bridge to accommodate future growth.
+The project also accommodates the future Sand Creek Regional Trail under the Platte Avenue bridge and the addition of sidewalks along the north and south sides of Platte Avenue over the creek.

-The approximate construction limits for the replacement of the eastbound and westbound Platte Avenue Bridges over Sand Creek is from Troy Hill Road to Babcock Road.
+The approximate construction limits for the replacement of the eastbound and westbound Platte Avenue Bridges over Sand Creek runs from Troy Hill Road to Babcock Road.

 Photos of current bridge conditions:

-The parallel bridges on Platte Avenue (between Wooten Road and Powers Boulevard) were built in 1956 and are approaching the end of their service life.
-Knowing this, the City of Colorado Springs developed the Platte Avenue Over Sand Creek Conceptual Design Report in 2003 to define the project area, project goals, alternative and challenges.
-The 2003 report provided a head start for this bridge project.
+The parallel bridges on Platte Avenue (between Wooten Road and Powers Boulevard) were built in 1956 and had reached the end of their service life.
+The City of Colorado Springs developed the Platte Avenue Over Sand Creek Conceptual Design Report in 2003 to address not only the aging structures but to define the project area, project goals, alternative and challenges.
+The 2003 report provided the head start for this bridge project.

-A 2008 flooding of Sand Creek caused the piers to be undermined and crystalline deposits of salt and rust staining have formed on the concrete surfaces.
-Subsequent de-icing chemicals have also contributed to the degradation of the structures to the point that it is necessary for the City to move forward with the bridge replacement project and safety improvements as quickly as possible.
+A 2008 flood event of Sand Creek caused the piers to be undermined and crystalline deposits of salt and rust staining were detected on the concrete surfaces.
+De-icing chemicals also contributed to the degradation of the structures to the point that it was necessary for the City to move forward earlier than anticipated with the bridge replacement project and safety improvements.

 There are several significant project challenges to replacing the bridge structures: (a) Sand Creek issues, (b) accommodating the future Sand Creek Regional Trail, and (c) construction phasing.

-The concept report indicates significant approach work due to the high potential for raising the bridges when they are replaced.
-This requires reconstruction of the Space Center Drive intersection.
+The concept report indicated significant approach work due to the high potential for raising the bridges when they are replaced which required reconstruction of the Space Center Drive intersection.

-As a major east/west corridor, construction of the new Platte Avenue bridges will be staggered with other improvement projects in the area.
-Some improvements are already under construction, while other projects are in the works, and funding for others is still being pursued.
+As a major east/west corridor, construction of the new Platte Avenue bridges was staggered with other improvement projects in the area.
+Some improvements were already under construction, while other projects were in the works, and funding for others were still being pursued.